 Today I am going to share the best things to do in Adelaide South Australia.
 This travel guide will help you exploring Adelaide as it covers things not to miss in and around this beautiful city.

-If you are not sure where is Adelaide, it is located on South Australia, on the north of the Fleurieu Peninsula, at 59 meters above sea level.
-Whether you are a solo female traveller like myself or with family or group, it is a safe city to travel.
+If you are not sure where is Adelaide, it is located in South Australia, on the north of the Fleurieu Peninsula, at 59 meters above sea level.
+Whether you are a solo female traveler like myself or with family or a group, it is a safe city to travel to.

-These Adelaide city highlights are the things you can do on your own but I have also included some day tour and multi-day road trips out to Barossa Valley, 2-day Kangaroo Island and other places.
-Adelaide Tourism is increasing every year as it is gaining a name for the best cheese and wine city in Australia.
+These Adelaide city highlights are the things you can do on your own but I have also included some day tours and multi-day road trips out to Barossa Valley, 2-day Kangaroo Island, and other places.
+Adelaide Tourism is increasing every year as it is gaining a name as the best cheese and wine city in Australia.
 So, wine tasting and gourmet food are some of the best activities in Adelaide.

-In case you missed it here is the ultimate Sydney travel guide– everything you need to know before you go, based on the things I personally recommend.
+In case you missed it, check out the ultimate Sydney travel guide– everything you need to know before you go, based on the things I personally recommend.
 If you are dreaming of going to Sydney, Australia, you would love this guide!

 Now, let’s begin!